John Duff: Later life

 After the accident, Duff brought his family over from England.
 They settled in Santa Monica, near Los Angeles.
 Duff opened a fencing academy where he trained many of the movie stars of the day.
 He doubled for his friend Gary Cooper and others in swordfighting scenes in Hollywood films.
 He also taught fencing at UCLA.
 In 1932, he coached some of his students on the U.S. Olympic team.
 When the Depression led to a decline in the demand for fencing instruction, Duff moved his family to China.
-The Duff family’s settlement at Kuling had prospered over the years and turned into a thriving resort.
+The Duff family’s settlement at Guling had prospered over the years and turned into a thriving resort.
 They stayed in China from 1932 to 1934, when they moved back to England.
 In January 1935 he became a member of the British Racing Drivers' Club.
 Duff continued to be a successful swordsman into the late 1930s.
 He also did well in business.
 The money he made allowed him to indulge his passion for horses.
 He became a competitive steeplechaser and show jumper.
 John Duff died in a riding accident in Epping Forest on January 8, 1958.

-Canadian connection
+Canadian nationality

 John Duff was born in China in 1895.
 Like everyone else in the British Empire, Canadians were subjects of the reigning monarch, not citizens of any country.
 If there had been Canadian citizenship, Duff would have qualified via his Canadian parents.
 John Duff can be found on the Canadian Census for both 1901 and 1911.
 There was a category for "Nationality".
 In both cases, Duff’s was listed as Canadian.
 When John Duff started racing in 1920, he had lived a significant part of his life in Canada.
 Although there was no Canadian citizenship until 1947, Canada had issued its own passports since the 1860s.
 As late as 1932, John Duff carried a Canadian passport — which means that he carried one throughout his racing career.
 In a newspaper interview given after his last crash, Duff was clear about his Canadian origins.
-Finally, and most conclusively, John Duff’s eldest son and daughter have no doubt that their father was a Canadian.